 Planning boards are often given the authority in subdivision ordinances and regulations to approve "waivers" of certain requirements.
 See the language of a particular ordinance or regulation to know exactly what kind of requirements may be waived and what findings the board must make to support a waiver.
-Jarrett v.
+E.g., Leonard v.
+Town of Winthrop, AP-03-52 (Me.
+Super.
+Ct., Kenn.
+Cty, 9/24/04).
+The Maine Law Court has decided at least two cases involving the granting of waivers by a planning board, Jarrett v.
 Town of Limington, 571 A.2d 814 (Me.
-1990); York v.
-Town of Ogunquit, 2001 ME 53, 769 A.2d 172; Bodack v.
-Town of Ogunquit, 2006 ME 127, 909 A.2d 620; JPP, LLC v.
-Town of Gouldsboro, 2008 ME 194, 961 A.2d 1103.
+1990) and York v.
+Town of Ogunquit, 2001 ME 53, 769 A.2d 172.
 In granting waivers, planning boards must ensure that they are waiving only a requirement that is established by the subdivision ordinance or regulation and not a requirement that actually is based on a provision of a zoning ordinance; only boards of appeal have the authority to grant variances from zoning requirements.
 York v.
 Town of Ogunquit, supra; Sawyer v.
 Town of Cape Elizabeth, 2004 ME 71, 852 A.2d 58.
-See also, 30-A M.R.S.A. § 4353(4-C) (Supp.
-2013), last paragraph.
-If a planning board grants initial subdivision approval or approval of a plan amendment based on the granting of a waiver of a subdivision requirement, 30-A M.R.S.A. § 4406 (1)(B)(2011) requires that this be noted on the face of the plan and that the plan be recorded within [2 years (P.L.
-2017, ch.
-104, § 5)] of final approval in order to prevent the waiver from becoming void.
+See also, 30-A M.R.S.A. § 4353(4-C), last paragraph.
+If a planning board grants initial subdivision approval or approval of a plan amendment based on the granting of a waiver of a subdivision requirement, 30-A M.R.S.A. § 4406 (1)(B) requires that this be noted on the face of the plan and that the plan be recorded within 90 days of final approval in order to prevent the waiver from becoming void.
 The recording is done by the applicant, not the municipality.
-Where no amended plan is filed as part of the request that an amendment be approved, § 4406(1)(B)(2011) outlines the contents of a certificate which must be recorded in the registry if the amendment was approved on the basis of a waiver.
+Where no amended plan is filed as part of the request that an amendment be approved, § 4406)(1)(B) outlines the contents of a certificate which must be recorded in the registry if the amendment was approved on the basis of a waiver.

-Extension of Deadlines/Expiration Clauses/Recording Deadline
+Extension of Deadlines/ Expiration Clauses

 Some municipal ordinances or subdivision regulations authorize conditions of approval which are subject to certain compliance deadlines.
-Even without such an ordinance provision, the planning board has general authority under 30-A M.R.S.A. § 4403(5)(C) (Supp.
-2013) to grant approval on any terms or conditions that it deems advisable and reasonably related to applicable review criteria.
+Even without such an ordinance provision, the planning board has general authority under 30-A M.R.S.A. § 4403(5)(C) to grant approval on any terms or conditions that it deems advisable and reasonably related to applicable review criteria.
 At least one court has held that a board has no obligation to grant an extension of such a deadline and that just because the board granted one extension, it is not obligated to continue to do so.
-People's Heritage Savings
+People's Heritage Savings Bank, v.

-Bank, v.
 Inhabitants of City of Rockland, CV-91-174 (Me.
 Super.
 Ct., Knox Cty., April 27, 1992).

 Many municipal ordinances include clauses which provide that a permit, approval or variance will expire unless the authorized work has begun or been substantially completed within a stated deadline.
 Such ordinance provisions have been upheld by the Law Court.
 In order to know what kind of work must be completed and within what timeframe, it is necessary to review the ordinance under which the permit, variance or approval was granted.
 Failure to satisfy the deadline will generally result in the permit, variance or approval becoming void.
 E.g., George D. Ballard, Builder v.
 City of Westbrook, 502 A.2d 476 (Me.
 1985); Laverty v.
 Town of Brunswick, 595 A.2d 444 (Me.
-1991); Cobbossee Development Group v.
+1991); Cobbossee Development

+Group v.
 Town of Winthrop, 585 A.2d 190 (Me.
 1991); City of Ellsworth v.
 Doody, 629 A.2d 1221 (Me.
 1993); Peterson v.
 Town of Rangeley, 1998 ME 192, 715 A.2d 930.